 Trash Pumps Information

+Trash pumps are portable pumps and are typically for dewatering applications.
 Trash pumps are designed to pump large amounts of water that contains hard and soft solids such as mud, leaves, twigs, sand, and sludge.
 Most devices are portable, heavy-duty centrifugal pumps that feature deeper impeller vanes and larger discharge openings than other pumps.
 Trash pumps, which are capable of processing materials with suspended particulates that would clog other centrifugal pumps, can move hundreds or even thousands of gallons per minute.
-Semi-trash pumps, a type of trash pump with a smaller opening, are not designed to handle large solids or high concentrations of solids.
-Consequently, regular trash pumps are better suited for applications that require the rigorous pumping of solid-laden water or slurries.
-Because some manufacturers do not separate trash pumps from semi-trash pumps, so a careful analysis of product capabilities is important when selecting devices.
+Trash pumps do not grind up the materials that enter the pump.

 Some sampling pumps include a control panel, battery backup, pressure gauge, strainer or filter, and suction.
 Other trash pumps are belt-driven, close coupled, plug-in, or portable.
 Non-clog pumps can move sticky or stringy materials.
 With frame-mounted devices, the pump end is mounted on a bearing frame that is coupled to the motor.

 Important specifications for trash pumps include maximum discharge flow, maximum discharge pressure, inlet size, discharge size, and horsepower.
 Power sources include alternating current (AC), direct current (DC), compressed air, gasoline, diesel fuel, hydraulic systems, natural gas, water, steam, and solar energy.
 Pumps that do not include a power source typically provide a drive shaft for connection to a motor.
 Manually powered pumps rely upon hand or foot power.